 The Social Security Disability Insurance (SSDI) application process is long and cumbersome.
-For those who are dealing with a chronic, debilitating condition, completing the everyday tasks of life are challenging enough.
+And for those who are dealing with a chronic, debilitating condition, completing the everyday tasks of life are challenging enough.

-Many applicants who apply for SSDI are initially denied benefits.
-If this happens to you, you are able to file an appeal. if your claim is then denied a second time, you can request a hearing and continue the application process.
+Many applicants who are applying for SSDI are initially denied benefits.
+If this happens to you, you are able to file an appeal.
+And, if you are denied Social Security disability benefits for the 2nd time, you can request a hearing and continue the application process for your claim.

 Appealing the First Denial

-When an initial application is denied, you can submit a request for reconsideration.
-In your denial letter, you will likely find out why your claim was denied as well as when you must file your appeal by.
-If you do not file your request for reconsideration by the time limit, typically 60 days, then your appeal will automatically be denied.
+When an initial disability application is denied, you can submit a request for reconsideration.
+In your denial letter, you will likely find out (1) why your claim was denied as well as (2) when you must file your appeal by.
+If you do not file your request for reconsideration by the time limit provided in your letter (which is typically 60 days), then your appeal will automatically be denied.

 Many claims are initially denied because they cannot prove that they have a valid claim.
 It is likely that you were not able to demonstrate that you meet the Blue Book listing, medically qualifying you for benefits.
 Because of this, when filing an appeal, you should submit more evidence, if possible.

 Use your denial letter and the Blue Book as a guide for your appeal.
 Make sure you can prove you meet the listing.
 Ask doctors, caretakers, and/or employers for letters, explaining your condition and how it impacts your ability to work and earn a living wage.